How to use constants in Python applications

 Notes:

-• version property code has also been modified.
-As version is of type ApplicationVersion, we need to convert it to integer before returning to caller.
-We do it by getting the ApplicationVersion element value.
-For exmaple, for an element with name V1 the value will be 1.
+__init__method takes aversionparameter of typeApplicationVersioninstead ofint.
+AsApplicationVersionhas a defined number of possible values, in__init__method we do not need to check if the providedversionvalue belongs to the possible values set anymore.
+The providedApplicationVersionvalue is, a priori, correct. versionproperty code has also been modified.
+Asversionis of typeApplicationVersion, we need to convert it to integer before returning to caller.
+We do it by getting theApplicationVersionelement value.
+For example, for an element with nameV1the value will be1.

 The tests have also been modified.
 As we cannot possibly provide an incorrect version value of type ApplicationVersion, we do not need neither to check whether the version value is correct, nor use a try-catch block.
-As in the Application class, the code is much simplier.
+As in the Application class, the code is much simpler.

 import random